TobyFrank/cs124-lab2/design/design.md

 Fourth Lab:

 The part of the lab we're most proud of is our accessibility labelling.
 We saw that our priority flags weren't labelled (which meant that users couldn't tell what priority flag they had and if it was low/med/high), and that check buttons, editing buttons, delete buttons, were labelled but didn't tell a user which task they were applying these changes to.
 We think this was a nuanced issue of not providing context and we're glad we made sure we addressed it.

+Fifth Lab:

+We're proud of our verification system, both in terms of how it works on the back end and our reasoning for our rules, but also in regards to aesthetic looks on the front end.
+We're also glad we changed the priority flags to exclamation points since users had been talking about how confusing they were since lab one.